A

 Shall I compare thee to a summer's day: William Shakespeare

-She came home, my Lord, and smashed in the television ("Wife Who Smashed Television Gets Jail"): Paul Durcan
+She came home, my Lord, and smashed in the telly ("Wife Who Smashed TV Gets Jail"): Paul Durcan

 She even thinks that up in heaven ("For a Lady I Know"): Countee Cullen